 To achieve high-flying results managing your e-commerce, you need to update your store regularly by bringing PrestaShop new productsto make your range of goods wider and at the same time track inventory of the existing entities to make sure that you have them in plenty.

-To perform all the mentioned actions and update PrestaShop products list in bulk, most often store owners refer to PrestaShop import products from .csv procedure either with Admin panel or any other tool.
+To perform all the mentioned actions and update your merchandise in bulk, most often store owners refer to PrestaShop import products from .csv procedure either with Admin panel or any other tool.
 However, beside of inevitable advantages of this process, quite often online merchants face some issues performing it.
-In this article we will point you to the most common pitfalls that store owners faces while import.
+In this article we will point you to the most common pitfalls that you may face while importing goods.

 So, let’s go through most important aspects: